ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 | 110 | 6E | 0110 1110 |
 | 127 | 7F | 0111 1111 |

 The highest (leftmost) bit of all negative numbers equals one.
 It equals zero for positive numbers.
 Because of the sign, it is impossible to store numbers greater than 127 in one byte.
-For the same reason, the minimum allowed negative number is -127.
+The minimum allowed negative number is -127 for the same reason.

 There are two reasons why SMR is not widespread nowadays: